 Have you experienced an abnormal pap smear?
-If not having one can be a terrifying experience.
-And, while an abnormal pap smear is serious and should be treated as such, the reality is only a small percentage of them are caused by cervical cancer.
+If not, having one can be a terrifying experience.
+And, while an abnormal pap smear is severe and should be treated as such, the reality is only a tiny percentage of them are caused by cervical cancer.
 In many cases, benign underlying factors contribute to an abnormal pap.
 Yet, we’re taught little about these less severe complications.

 An Abnormal Pap Smear Is Quite Common

 You may or may not know this, but an abnormal pap smear is quite common.
 According to Rosewell Park Comprehensive Cancer Center, an estimated 5% of pap smear tests will be abnormal, and less than 1% of these tests result in cervical cancer.